offbeatwp/documentation/basics__taxonomies.md

 Taxonomies are one of the core elements of Wordpress to structure posts.

-Eventhough the default Wordpress way of registeren taxonmies will still work with OffbeatWP, we would encourage you to use the OffbeatWP method to do it.
+Even though the default Wordpress way of registering taxonomies will still work with OffbeatWP, we would encourage you to use the OffbeatWP method to do it.
 It makes registering a taxonomy a lot more declarative.

 This is how registering a post-type in OffbeatWP looks like: